huangyibo/huangyibo.github.io/_pages/about.md

   - /about.html
 ---

+<h1 id="about" class="about-section-heading">Biography</h1>

 I am currently a Senior Member of Technical Staff at Oracle.
-My R&D focuses on building next-generation AI infrastructure, with a special focus on AI networking, RDMA systems, GPU-centric storage, and high-performance ML systems.
+My R&D focuses on building next-generation AI infrastructure, with a special focus on AI networking (RDMA), ML systems, AI-native GPU-centric object storage, and hardware-software co-design.
 Previously, I was a Research Fellow at the University of Michigan and a Postdoctoral Associate at Rice University, advised by [Prof. Ang Chen](https://web.eecs.umich.edu/~chenang/).
 I received my Ph.D. in Computer Science from Fudan University in 2021, advised by Prof. Jie Wu and [Prof. Yang Xu](https://yangxu.info/).

 <!-- Hey there!
 I am a Research Fellow at [CSE](https://cse.engin.umich.edu/people/postdocs/) of University of Michigan working with [Prof. Ang Chen](https://web.eecs.umich.edu/~chenang/).
 Prior to that, I was a Postdoc Associate in [CS](https://cs.rice.edu/) at RICE University.